 Mood and Immune Function

-Women are twice as likely to experience major depression, and three times more likely to be diagnosed with neurodegenerative autoimmune disorders.
+Women are twice as likely to experience major depression.
+Moreover, three times more likely to be diagnosed with neurodegenerative autoimmune disorders.
 Women become even more susceptible to these disorder during the transition into menopause.

 Immune disorders become activated at and around the transition into menopause, especially in the case of predisposed patients.

-- Multiple sclerosis is an autoimmune disorder and women with longer reproductive periods and those with higher numbers of pregnancies were better protected against multiple sclerosis.
+- Multiple sclerosis is an autoimmune disorder.
+Women with longer reproductive periods and those with higher numbers of pregnancies were better protected against multiple sclerosis.